ruqyahbd/muhammadtim.com/shortcuts.md

 One important point to note is that you want to choose a phrase that is both easy to type and not replicated as part of a normal word.
 For example, you don't want to use *saw* for  صلى الله عليه وسلم because every time you write: *yes, I saw the brother yesterday* you will end up with: *yes, I  صلى الله عليه وسلم the brother yesterday*.
 On the other hand, something like *pbuh* is quite good, because it isn't going to be part of a normal word.

 Also, you can use the feature for typing things like Arabic phrases that you find it hard to type normally, or things that you frequently spell wrong.
 I even use it to avoid typing my email address!
-Most of the software mentioned above auto corrects captial letters as well, so when you type it after a full stop, it automatically makes the first letter a capital.
+Most of the software mentioned above auto corrects capital letters as well, so when you type it after a full stop, it automatically makes the first letter a capital.

 Here are a few properly written Islamic words and phrases to get you started (you can copy and paste them into the software you are using if you like):